microsoft/playwright/docs/out/api/class-route.md

   - `headers` <[Object]<[string], [string]>> Optional response headers.
 Header values will be converted to a string.
   - `contentType` <[string]> If set, equals to setting `Content-Type` response header.
   - `body` <[string]|[Buffer]> Optional response body.
-  - `path` <[path]> Optional file path to respond with.
+  - `path` <[string]> Optional file path to respond with.
 The content type will be inferred from file extension.
 If `path` is a relative path, then it is resolved relative to the current working directory.
 - returns: <[Promise]>

 Fulfills route's request with given response.